codepolitanlab/layoutr/README.md

 ## Add new Layout

-You can add new layout by making new html files in layouts/ folder.
+You can add new layout by making new html layout files in layouts/ folder.
-You can add partial layout for common use in layouts/partials/ and embed it in your main layout with tag {include="partials/header"} for example.
+You can add partial layout for common use in layouts/partials/ and embed it in your main layout with tag {include="partials/carousel1"} for example.